Why Work at the University Libraries?

 Last modified: February 14, 2013

 We embrace creativity, risk-taking, and collaboration.
-We foster a culture of change and innovation.
+We foster a culture of innovation.

 Our current landscape and looking to the future

 The University of Arizona Libraries, the Arizona Health Sciences Library and the University of Arizona Press are currently engaged in a collaborative strategic planning process to chart our course into the future.